-If, at any time during your volunteer service, you feel you are being harassed by another volunteer, patient, visitor, employee or physician, you are required to immediately report this to the Manager of Admitting and Volunteer Services or the Human Resources Department.
+If, at any time during your volunteer service, you feel you are being harassed by another volunteer, patient, visitor, employee or physician, you are required to immediately report this to the Patient Experience Coordinator or the Human Resources Department.
 If you think someone is on the verge of losing control, please alert Security immediately.
 Stay calm and alert, look for an escape, listen but don't use defensive words or gestures while maintaining eye contact, be clear and concise by talking slowly and softly and avoid physical contact.